 Before this deed, I had no information about at least half of Levin’s children.
-The deed also states that Samuel and John Waters and their wives were living in Dorchester County, MD.
+The deed reveals that Samuel and John Waters and their wives were living in Dorchester County, MD.
 The rest were still living in Somerset County.

--to daughter Hennie Waters
+-daughter Hennie Waters

--to son James E. Moore
+-son James E. Moore

--to daughter Beulah Whittington
+-daughter Beulah Whittington

--to Lorena Horsey, Donald and Thelbert Moore, the widow and children of son Fred Moore, deceased
+-Lorena Horsey, Donald and Thelbert Moore, the widow and children of son Fred Moore, deceased

--to Russell Nichols and William Smith, children of deceased daughter Hattie
+-Russell Nichols and William Smith, children of deceased daughter Hattie

--to Olivia Keith, daughter or deceased daughter Nora
+-Olivia Keith, daughter or deceased daughter Nora

-that Russell Nichols and his wife Dora, William Smith and Olivia and her husband Lewis Keith are living in Atlantic City, New Jersey.
+Russell Nichols and his wife Dora, William Smith and Olivia and her husband Lewis Keith were living in Atlantic City, New Jersey.

 Here are a few tips for your search:

-Much of deed research will include searching through very dry records that describe the boundaries of land and the legal transfer of ownership, and many provide no information about families or relationships whatsoever.
+Much of deed research consists of searching through very dry records that describe land boundaries and the legal transfer of ownership.
+Many deeds provide no information about families or relationships whatsoever.

 The victory will come to those researchers diligent enough to keep searching.